edgeimpulse/example-standalone-inferencing-espressif-esp32/README.md

 ### Serial connection

 Use screen, minicom or Serial monitor in Arduino IDE to set up a serial connection over USB.
 The following UART settings are used: 115200 baud, 8N1.

+### Troubleshooting and optimization

+When switching boards or upgrading to newer version of SDK, the `sdkconfig` file in the project folder gets overwritten.
+Run `idf.py menuconfig` to enter configuration menu and make sure that all the relevant performance settings (e.g. Flash SPI speed (80 MHz), CPU Frequency (240 MHz), CONFIG_COMPILER_OPTIMIZATION_PERF=y) are set.